alovajs/alovajs.github.io/docs/06-next-step/09-controlled-cache.md

 };
 ```

-**❌ But the above writing method is not recommended**, for the following reasons:
+**❌ But the usage above is not recommended**, for the following reasons:

 1. Each call to `getFile` will set up a cache, but fileGetter is not necessarily used to send requests;
 2. IndexedDB is an asynchronous interface.
 If the step of matching the cache occurs before IndexedDB triggers onsuccess, then the cached data will not be matched, and their order is unpredictable;